JiahaoShan/Glacier-tax-1099-B-Stock-Transactions-Helper/README.md

 * Tips:
 - You may use Excel or Numbers to edit and then select to export as CSV format
 - You may use online OCR software to help you convert non-selectable 1099 PDF to Excel
+- If you use Robinhood, you may use https://jiahaoshan.github.io/Robinhood-1099-B-Transactions-Export-Tool/ to help you export transactions to CSV.
 - Format for acquired date or sold date: MM/DD/YYYY

 - CSV format example